sosiristseng/gensjulia/content/00-learning.md

 - [Intro to Julia](https://ucidatascienceinitiative.github.io/IntroToJulia/): A Deep Introduction to Julia for Data Science and Scientific Computing by Chris Rackauckas.
 - [Julia Academy](https://juliaacademy.com)
 - [Julia concise tutorial](https://github.com/sylvaticus/juliatutorial)
-- [Julia Data Science](https://juliadatascience.io/) : an open source and open access book on how to do Data Science using Julia.
 - [JuliaNotes.jl](https://github.com/m3g/JuliaNotes.jl) : a collection of examples and explanations about Julia.
 - [Modern Julia Workflows](https://modernjuliaworkflows.org/)
 - [QuantEcon](https://quantecon.org/quantecon-jl/) Julia and the [code notebooks](https://github.com/QuantEcon/quantecon-notebooks-julia).